Why We Need a Definition of BDD

 Tip

-If your domain is food shops, your integration tests may be about HTTP, but your BDD tests should be about sandwiches.
+If your domain is food shops, your integration tests may be about HTTP, but your behavioural tests should be about sandwiches.

 After the Scenario: Step Definitions